List of GoBots characters: Geeper-Creeper

-Geeper-Creeper, also known as JeepMan, was one of the Renegade followers of Cy-Kill.
+Geeper-Creeper the Gobot-Jeep was one of the Renegade followers of Cy-Kill.
+Geeper Creeper is also green and resembles Hound of Transformers G1 Autobots.

 Animated series

 Geeper-Creeper first appears in the series pilot.

 Geeper-Creeper appeared in the Challenge of the Gobots episode #5, "The Final Conflict" where he was among the Renegades captured on Gobotron.

 In "It's The Thought That Counts" episode #6, Cy-Kill, Cop-Tur, Crasher, Geeper-Creeper, Pincher, and Snoop attack a lab, but it is defended by Leader-1, Baron Von Joy, Blaster, Dozer, Dumper, Road Ranger, Scooter, Scratch and Turbo.
 Although the Guardians are winning the battle, an accidental backfire from Baron Von Joy's weapon allows the Renegades to escape.

 In "The Fall of Gobotron" episode #43 after Cy-Kill takes over Gobotron, Geeper-Creeper and Slicks are assigned to guard the modifier.
 They are lured away by Scooter and lead into a Guardian ambush by Turbo, Small Foot and Sparky.

 Geeper-Creeper appears in "Flight to Earth" episode #44.
 He and BuggyMan chase Scooter and Sparky on Gobotron.

 In "Destroy All Guardians" episode #47, Geeper-Creeper and Tank are seen among Cy-Kill's guards on the Roguestar.
 He also appears in "Escape from Elba" episode #48.
 In "Clutch of Doom" episode #50, Geeper-Creeper is among the Renegades who put the captured Guardians Blaster and Van Guard in prison.
 Geeper-Creeper appears in "The Third Column" episode #51 where he sides with Zero, who tries to take over the Renegades from Cy-Kill.